Organisation in its Environment

 After a shared service centre is made, it would be a case of developing a JIT (just in time) manufacturing system, automating the sales force, with the only challenges being different currencies.

-This economic system of processes can be described from this extract from Adam Smith (The wealth of Nations, 1776,IV.ii)
+This economic system of processes can be described from this extract from Adam

 The Invisible Hand:

-"As every individual…endeavours as much as he can…to employ his capital [so] that its produce may be of the greatest value; every individual necessarily labours to render the annual revenue of the society as great as he can…he intends only his own gain, and he is in this, as in many others cases, led by an invisible hand to promote an end which was no part of his intention"
+"As every individual endeavours as much as he can to employ his capital [so] that its produce may be of the greatest value; every individual necessarily labours to render the annual revenue of the society as great as he can he intends only his own gain, and he is in this, as in many others cases, led by an invisible hand to promote an end which was no part of his intention" This leads on to think why everything shouldn't be one big firm.
+That

 Why have firms at all ?
 There are transaction cost - research cost, contracting costs, co-ordination costs. etc. Within a small company such as PR International, transaction costs are all zero or low.